meteornium/Frogger-2.0/README.md

 ![](https://media.giphy.com/media/gR1duHqnRXNJ0UnWMH/giphy.gif)

 ## Spritework
-All spritework was created by me, and it was made within Aseprite.
-The frog, car, and yellow lines were all made within Aseperite.
+The frog, car, and yellow lines were all made by me within Aseperite.

 ## Timer and Score
 In order to add extra difficulty, a timer was added to incentivise the player to move forward.
 Timer can be manipulated within Unity.
 A score function was added as well, and player scores are displayed on the end screen whether they win or lose.
 Future implementation will keep track of player high scores during a single session.